 The arm position can be modified vertically and horizontally respect to the main axis.

-Avoid unsafe alignment conditions; carefully check the status of the red warning LEDs on active arms sensors (on the retroreflex version) or located on RX arms sensors (on the through-beam version).
+Avoid unsafe alignment conditions; carefully check the status of the red warning LEDs on active arms sensors.
 The alignment is perfect if all the warning LEDs are off.
-Moreover, in the through-beam version, on TX arm two green LEDs will be on (one per sensor) to indicate that TX sensor is ON.